Staff-level support systems for SaaS teams

 Engineering is getting pulled into issues too early, too often, or without shared severity criteria.

-Zendesk or Salesforce is live, but workflows do not reflect reality and confidence in the system is low.
+Zendesk or Salesforce is live, but forms, fields, workflows, and reporting do not reflect reality.

 Leaders have dashboards, but not the visibility needed to manage backlog risk, escalation patterns, or accountability.